EE109 – Fall 2022: Introduction to Embedded Systems

 Since there is no input signal connected to channel 1, the plot or "trace" for channel 1 is just a horizontal line across the screen.
 Look at the left side of the screen where the horizontal line ends.
 You should see a small "Ground" symbol there aligned with the line.
 This is how the scope shows you where the Ground or 0 Volt level is displayed on the screen.
 Since there is no input signal on channel 1, the whole display for that channel is at the ground level.

 The position of the trace can be adjusted with the small knob just below the illuminated "1" in the Vertical section of the front panel.
-Try rotating that knob back and forth and observe how the trace moves up and down on the screen.
+Try rotating that knob back and forth and observe how the trace, and the ground indicator, move up and down on the screen.
 The position knobs for the four channels are used to spread the four traces out on the screen so you can see them.

 Now let's look at some signals.